-If you’re looking to avoid eggs, you can choose from a number of excellent egg replacer products.
-There are vegan egg substitutes appropriate for every sort of recipe.
-It’s easy to get rid of eggs with no loss of flavor or texture.
+If you wish to avoid eggs, you can choose from a number of excellent vegan egg alternatives.
+There are plant-based egg substitutes appropriate for every sort of recipe.
+You’ll find the products featured here deliver fantastic flavor and texture.

 The art of baking has evolved for hundreds and hundreds of years.
 And for nearly all of that time, people have relied on eggs to add moisture and to bind dry ingredients.
 Eggs have been an essential baking ingredient for centuries, for which there was no satisfactory replacement.
 Until recently, there was no such thing as egg replacer.